Bigas Luna: Other projects

-Bigas Luna's varied career as a filmmaker, painter and designer made him a very singular and interdisciplinary artist.
-An example of that is his project called "Microcosmos", an evolution of the earlier Cares de l'Ànima which was exhibited in the Galería Metropolitana de Barcelona in 1990.
-It can now be found on a web site (see external links below), where the visitor can modify and select the works and become, in this way, the creator.
+Bigas Luna's career as a filmmaker, painter and designer made him a singular and interdisciplinary artist.
+His project called "Microcosmos" an evolution of the earlier Cares de l'Ànima which was exhibited in the Galería Metropolitana de Barcelona in 1990, can be seen as an example of this.
+It can now be found on a web site (see external links below), where the visitor can modify and select the works.

 Bigas Luna directed and produced a large-scale multimedia installation for the Spain Pavilion at Shanghai Expo 2010, named Origins, as the first part of the Pavilion's trilogy on exhibition.
 The installation fused live Flamenco dance, sculpture and videos on more than 20 projectors.

 From 2008 to 2012, Bigas took on the art direction of the oldest musical café in Europe, El Plata, in Zaragoza (Spain).
 There, he created a cabaret show classified as "Cabaret Ibérico" based on parodies, eroticism, the old burlesque, etc., accompanied by the typical dishes from Spain, such as paella, ham or Spanish omelette.